sneekyfoxx/ziggy/README.md

-ziggy delete   VERSION   # delete the given installed compiler version ziggy fetch    VERSION   # fetch the given supporting compiler version from the internet ziggy use      VERSION   # use the supplied version as the default compiler
+ziggy delete   VERSION   # delete the given installed compiler version ziggy fetch    VERSION   # fetch the given supporting compiler version from the internet ziggy help               # show help options for ziggy CLI utility ziggy use      VERSION   # use the supplied version as the default compiler ziggy upgrade  VERSION   # upgrade the given compiler to the latest version
 ```
 </details>